What documents do I need to obtain a driver's license or ID card with the Star?

 - Valid, unexpired Permanent Resident Card (Form I-551).

-- Unexpired employment authorization document (EAD), Form I-766 or Form I-688B. (additional document from list required)
+- Unexpired employment authorization document (EAD), Form I-766 or Form I-688B.
+(Must be accompanied by an unexpired Foreign passport)

-- Unexpired foreign passport with a valid, unexpired U.S. visa affixed accompanied by the approved I-94 form documenting the applicant's most recent admittance into the United States. (additional document from list required)
+- Unexpired foreign passport with a valid, unexpired U.S. visa affixed accompanied by the approved I-94 form documenting the applicant's most recent admittance into the United States.
+(Must be accompanied by unexpired EAD card or other acceptable documents)

 - Certificate of Naturalization, Form N-550 or Form N-570.